 Sometimes pesticide use may be necessary to control a pest problem.
-When that happens, the school will use the lowest risk products available.
-If higher risk pesticides must be used, notices will be posted at application sites.
-Parents, guardians, and staff have a right to know.
+When that happens, the school will use a licensed contractor specialized in such applications and will recommend the lowest risk products available.
+If higher risk pesticides must be used, notices will be posted at application sites in accordance with Board Policies ECB and ECB-E2.